swiftlang/swift-evolution/proposals/nnnn-rawspan-safe-loading-api.md

 The `load()` functions are not atomic operations.

 The `load(as:)` functions will not have equivalents with unchecked byte offset.
-If that functionality is needed, the `unsafeLoad(fromUncheckedByteOffset:as:)` is already available.
+If that functionality is needed, the `unsafeLoad(fromUncheckedByteOffset:as:)`function is already available.

 ##### `MutableRawSpan` and `OutputRawSpan`